jaericho/jaericho.github.io/_posts/2020-04-11-Handbrake-Anamorphic-DVDs.md

 ### Fix 2: mkvtools

-This one is actually the easier fix.
+MKVToolNix is the easier fix.

 1. Open the file with [MKVToolNix-gui](https://mkvtoolnix.download).
 1. Select the video stream.
 1. On the right hand side, change `Set aspect ratio` to `16/9`.
 1. Re-mux the video.
 1. Use Handbrake normally (with Anamorphic set to Auto).

 ![mkvtools fix](/assets/2020/04/mkvtools-aspect-ratio-fix.png){:border="1px"}